cypress-io/cypress-documentation/source/guides/guides/web-security.md

 **Setting `chromeWebSecurity` to `false` allows you to do the following:**

 - Display insecure content
-- Navigate to any superdomain without cross origin errors
+- Navigate to any superdomain without cross-origin errors
-- Access cross origin iframes that are embedded in your application.
+- Access cross-origin iframes that are embedded in your application.

 One thing you may notice though is that Cypress still enforces visiting a single superdomain with {% url `cy.visit()` visit %}, but there is an {% issue 944 'issue open' %} to change this restriction.